Frequently Asked Questions

 Will the Honors College prepare me for medical school, law school, or other professional programs?

-The Honors College will provide excellent preparation for medical school.
-You should keep in mind that admission to medical school does not require any particular major.
-Instead, it requires a strong academic record, a competitive MCAT (Medical College Admission Test) score and the completion of certain prerequisite courses.
-The Honors College will offer all of these courses as well as assistance with MCAT preparation and with the application process.
-This also applies to students who intend to enter other health professions such as dentistry, optometry, pharmacy, veterinary medicine, and physical therapy.
+The Wilkes Honors College provides excellent preparation for medical school.
+Admission to medical school requires a strong academic record, a competitive MCAT (Medical College Admission Test) score and the completion of certain prerequisite courses (it does not require any particular major).
+The Honors College offers these courses as well as assistance with MCAT preparation and the application process.
+This also applies to students who intend to enter other health professions such as dentistry, optometry, pharmacy, and veterinary medicine.

-Students considering careers in law will also receive excellent preparation in the Honors College.
+In addition, students considering careers in law receive outstanding preparation at the Wilkes Honors College.
 Again, no particular major is required for admission to law school.
 Law schools require strong analytical and writing skills, an outstanding academic record, and a competitive LSAT (Law School Admission Test) score.
-The Honors College's emphasis on writing and critical thinking will provide students the skills law schools admissions committees seek.
-In addition, advisors will provide information about law schools and assist with the application process.
-The Honors College also has exciting pathway programs for those wishing to pursue careers in teaching, nursing, or business.
+The Honors College's emphasis on writing and critical thinking provides students with the skills law schools seek.
+Additionally, advisors provide information about law schools and assist with the application process.
+The Wilkes Honors College also has exciting pathway programs for those wishing to pursue careers in teaching, engineering, business and more.

-We offer a number of sports including basketball, flag football, softball, soccer, table tennis, tennis, ultimate and golf frisbee, volleyball, and water polo.
-There is also easy access to gym facilities along with the possibilities available at the Boca campus for the committed, dedicated athlete.
+We offer a number of sports including basketball, flag football, softball, soccer, tennis, ultimate frisbee, and volleyball.
+We have a fitness center on the Jupiter campus and easy access to gym facilities, in addition to the many options available on the Boca campus.

 What is the size of the student body?

-The Honors College has about 600 students.
-The John D. MacArthur Campus is shared by the Honors College and the other colleges of Florida Atlantic University, and has approximately 1,000 students.
+The Wilkes Honors College has approximately 600 students.
+The John D. MacArthur Campus is shared by the Honors College and other Florida Atlantic colleges, and has around 1,000 students.

 What degrees are granted?

 Students receive a B.A. or B.S. in Liberal Arts and Sciences or Biological and Physical Sciences.
-While there are no majors per se, there is a functional equivalent in the ‘Concentration.’
-A student who concentrates in philosophy will receive a B.A. in Liberal Arts and Sciences with a concentration in philosophy, rather then a B.A. in philosophy.
+Our concentrations are the functional equivalent of majors.
+A student who concentrates in philosophy will receive a B.A. in Liberal Arts and Sciences with a concentration in philosophy, rather than a B.A. in philosophy.
 The requirements for a concentration are similar to the requirements for a major.

 Why does the Honors College have concentrations instead of majors?